Monoamine Oxidase A DeficiencySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an X-linked recessive pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

-Qianying Liu practices in Wuhan, China.
+Qianying Liu practices practicing medicine in Wuhan, China.
 Liu is rated as a Distinguished expert by MediFind in the treatment of Monoamine Oxidase A Deficiency.
-Their top areas of expertise are Monoamine Oxidase A Deficiency, Fibroadenoma, Chronic Obstructive Pulmonary Disease (COPD), and Maturity Onset Diabetes of the Young.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Monoamine Oxidase A Deficiency, Fibroadenoma, Maturity Onset Diabetes of the Young, and Chronic Obstructive Pulmonary Disease (COPD).

 Published Date: May 01, 2017